“I can give up anything, but don’t ask me to give up coffee.”

 Below you can see how your body can get into a depleted state, robbing all of the nutrients needed for the energy cycle.

 Now that you see the vitamins and minerals that are depleted, you can see how this zaps your body of energy by looking at the Kreb’s Cycle.
 The Kreb’s Cycle is the process of converting food into energy and takes place in the mitochondria (powerhouse) of your cells.
 Fat and protein are the preferred energy sources, with B-vitamins, magnesium, choline, and manganese as crucial nutrient factors to the energy cycle working properly.

 Can you enjoy a beer or glass of wine at night without struggling to sleep or get out of bed in the morning?
 Can you have a cup of coffee in the morning without feeling jittery, anxious or crashing mid-afternoon?
-Yes, some lucky people are not affected.
+Yes, some people are not affected and this may be an indicator of good health.
 But for others, it depends on how many categories of depletions you have from the chart above, your current state of health, and your individual genetic biochemistry for stimulants and depressants.
 You can actually see how your body handles coffee and alcohol genetically through Nutrition Genome.

 Understanding Mitochondria is the Key to Energy and Health